Hunterdon Art Museum

 Artwork in the exhibition will be for sale with 50% of each sale going to the artist, 25% benefiting HAM, and 25% funding THAT’s 2022 Tour.

 In addition to the exhibition featuring all of the artists on the Tour, an exhibition of eight of Hunterdon County’s high school art teachers and – for the first time – eight of their students will be part of THAT.
-This show, highlighting a sample of the talented teachers who instruct our students and work created by those students, will take place in the Museum’s River Gallery.
+This show highlights a sample of the talented teachers who instruct our students and work created by those students.

 A note from HATS: